 A Fiserv representative acknowledged the problem, saying that the company had an internal technical issue that impacted payment processing for multiple banks.
 The representative explained that this was not a cyber attack or some kind of malicious activity.

 “Earlier today, we had an internal issue that momentarily disrupted service,” Fiserv said to CNN.
-“The problem has been resolved and we are now working to clear the backlog.”
+“The problem has been resolved, and we are now working to clear the backlog.”

 Backlog and “Payment Pending” Notifications

-Although the matter was resolved late in the afternoon, Zelle explained that most users will remain to view transactions as “payment pending.”
+Although the matter was resolved late in the afternoon, Zelle explained that most users will continue to view transactions as “payment pending.”
 The company added that it is working with partner banks to process the delayed payments in full and return to normal processing.

 The episode gave headaches to those who use Zelle for timely payments like rent, bills, or shared expenses.